Raphael-Boichot/Piezotest_PM300_Matlab_driver/README.md

 The device is delivered without any example code, but the protocol is very easy to implement (I do not remind where I found it, must be on the vendor website or given on a sheet of paper with the machine).

 **You will notice lot of dead times during measurements: they are here on purpose.** It's a slow process, the d33 measure drifts during several dozens of seconds before stabilizing.
-This is not due to the PM300 meter but an artifact of the quasi-static Berlincourt method (exact reason physical is unknown).
+This is not due to the PM300 meter but an artifact of the quasi-static Berlincourt method used here (exact reason physical is unknown).
 These codes were optimized after days of trial an errors, so you can safely rely on the timing proposed here.

 ## What do the codes ?